ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/Confidence Intervals vs Prediction Intervals.md

 ### Warning
 Since we know that $Y$ follows a normal distribution, once we've found its variance we've won and can do [[1.
 Cosmos/Hypothesis Test\|Hypothesis Test]] and [[Confidence Intervals\|Confidence Intervals]] easily.

-We just need to stay cognizant of WHAT exactly we're trying to estimate, a specific observation? ([[Prediction Intervals\|Prediction Intervals]])
+We just need to stay cognizant of WHAT exactly we're trying to estimate, a specific observation? ([[1.
+Cosmos/Prediction Intervals\|Prediction Intervals]])

 The mean response at a given value? [[Confidence Intervals\|Confidence Intervals]]